gnroussos/general/README.md

 # About

-Code for various demo algorithms in C++
+Demo code of various algorithms in C++

 ### - memoized fibonacci
 A recursive function that returns the nth Fibonacci number, using Memoization *(optimization technique that caches computationally expensive functions)*